prometheus/pushgateway/README.md

 allows you to specify a file in which the pushed metrics will be persisted (so that they survive restarts of the Pushgateway).

+You can also build from scratch, and just start it as a docker container.

+    docker build -t xyz/prompush:0.2.0 ./
+    docker run docker run -p 9091:9091 xyz/prompush

 ## Use it

 ### Libraries